WebDevStudios/constant-contact-forms/readme.txt

 4. Basic Form

 == Changelog ==

+= 1.2.1 =
+* Fixed: Re-show sections of "Publish" metabox incorrectly hidden for post types outside Constant Contact Forms.
+* Fixed: Issues with transparent background on frontend forms when input is valid.
+* Fixed: Fatal errors on deactivation if user is on PHP 5.3 or lower.
+* Fixed: PHP Warnings regarding missing parameters for maybe_log_mail_status().
+* Updated: Bumped Guzzle to 5.3.1 for PHP7.1 compatibility.

 = 1.2.0 =
 * Added: Reveal shortcode for newly published form in admin notice and popup for non-connected accounts.